owasp-cloud-security/owasp-cloud-security/README.md

 * components.mmd.png - Components diagram image file
 * features - Directory containing .feature BDD mitigation/control stories

+## Threat model structure

 The threat model structures are loosely based off the advice in https://blogs.msdn.microsoft.com/adioltean/2005/01/17/ten-tips-how-to-write-a-well-structured-threat-model-document/

+## Id field

+For threats the Id field is structured as follows:

+    OCST-<platform_id>-<service_id>-<threat_id>

+So if for example the Id is

+    OCST-1.3.1

+then the first 1 refers to the AWS platform, the 3 refers to the IAM service, and the second 1 refers to the threat number.
+In this case it is the first AWS IAM threat.

+For mitigations the Id field is structured as follows:

+    OCSM-<platform_id>-<service_id>-<mitigation_id>

+If the Id is

+    OCSM-1.3.4

+then the first 1 and the 3 are as above, and the 4 shows that it is the fourth AWS IAM mitigation.
+Note that the mitigation Ids are not directly associated with threats because one mitigation might address multiple threats.
+In the event that a mitigation addresses threats in multiple services, this will be noted but the mitigation Id will reference the most appropriate service.

+## Status field

+The status field is used to indicate the state of the threat.
+Some threats are simply a what-if that may in fact not be possible, whereas others have public attack tools/exploits.
+The following field values are used:

+* Unconfirmed - The threat is a what-if and may not actually even be possible.
+Further research is required.
+* Confirmed - The threat has been confirmed either through research or using a proof-of-concept attack tool.
+* Exploited - A known attack tool or exploit exists for the threat.

 # Roadmap